 3 days in albania itinerary 3 routes with prices 11

-Not carrying enough cash is the single most common problem.
-ATMs exist in cities, but attractions, small restaurants, buses, and taxis outside Tirana often take cash only.
-Withdraw enough Lek at the airport or your first city stop to cover at least a full day.
+The biggest time-waster is not carrying enough cash.
+ATMs exist in cities, but attractions, small restaurants, buses, and taxis outside Tirana are often cash-only.
+Withdraw enough Lek at the airport or your first city to cover at least a full day, then sidestep the other common errors below.

 Other frequent errors:

-• Underestimating travel times: Google Maps shows optimistic drive times that don’t account for Albanian road conditions.
+• Underestimating travel times: Google Maps shows optimistic drive times that ignore Albanian road conditions.
 Add 20–30% to any estimate.

 • Trying to see everything: Three days means one region.
 Choosing between Berat and Ksamil is part of the planning, not a failure of it.